 Do you need a chorus or phaser, a distortion or overdrive, a reverb or delay?
 With a guitar multi-effect it is easy, just dial in some patches and see how it sounds.
 Don’t like the delay?
 Switch that section to a reverb and your good to go.

-Some even have an extra fx loop, so you can add your own stompboxes to the mix and create an even broader array of sounds.
+Some even have an extra fx loop.
+It gives you the option to add your own stompboxes to the mix and create an even broader array of sounds.

-A multi-effect guitar pedal is also a great choice if you need a practice device.
+Another advantage of a multi-effect guitar pedal is a practice device “on the go”.
 Most of them have the opportunity to be used with a headphone and have some cab emulators build in.
 Those boards are just awesome to try out new sounds and practice without annoying your neighbors.

 Another great feature is the fact that you can store patches.
-If it took a full week to get that awesome sound, now you can save it as a patch and enjoy it with just one click of a button.
+Ever spend a full week searching for that awesome sound?
+Now you can save it as a patch and enjoy it with just one click of a button.

 With a pedal board, the sky’s the limit. sort of, as too many pedals will muddle the sound.

 But there are tricks to go around this, so don’t worry about that.

 Another thing to consider when choosing a pedalboard is the amount of space it will need on the floor.
 This is not a problem, but something to realize if you want to play at gigs.
 Some guitar players have an extra mini version of their pedalboard and they only fit the pedals that they want to use for that gig.